Our History

 Lori Thompson

-Executive Director 2021 - Present
+Former Executive Director 2021 - 2023

 Today’s modern military is comprised of volunteers.
 Each of them stepped forward to ensure a way of life is protected for their fellow citizens.
 They give up their freedom, time at home with loved ones, make other sacrifices and ultimately have no guarantee of safety.
 For me, that is valorous and I am grateful.